About GM Freeze

 Vicky is an experienced voluntary sector administrator and has worked for a number of sustainability-focused charities.
 She is the first point of contact for enquiries, membership issues and leaflet orders.
 Vicky usually works on Thursday and Friday.

-Current Management Committee members are Clare Coatman (independent – Chair), Bruce Pearce (Organic Research Centre – Treasurer), Paola Andreoni (independent), Kierra Box (Friends of the Earth), Jane O’Meara (GM Free Dorset), Louise Payton (Soil Association – represented by Honor Eldridge during maternity leave) and Ricarda Steinbrecher (EcoNexus).
-Men are currently under-represented on the committee so we are keen to hear from men who might like to put themselves forward for co-option.
-If this sounds like you please contact liz[at]gmfreeze.org
+Current Management Committee members are Clare Coatman (independent – Chair), Bruce Pearce (Organic Research Centre – Treasurer), Kierra Box (Friends of the Earth), Honor Eldridge (independent), Jane O’Meara (GM Free Dorset), Louise Payton (Soil Association), and Ricarda Steinbrecher (EcoNexus).
+Men are currently under-represented on the committee and we are also keen to have more hands-on experience of farming and food production.
+If you might consider putting yourself forward for co-option, please contact liz[at]gmfreeze.org

 The policies linked below help ensure that everything we do supports our core values.